 The investment management of our portfolio is the responsibility of our Adviser's investment committee consisting of H. Kevin Birzer, Zachary A. Hamel, Kenneth P. Malvey, Terry C. Matlack, Brian A. Kessens, James R. Mick, Matthew G.P.
 Sallee and Robert J. Thummel, Jr. The investment committee provides investment strategy oversight to the portfolio management team who implements the strategy.
 Messrs.
 Birzer, Hamel, Malvey and Matlack have served as members of the Investment Committee since 2002.
 Messrs.
-Kessens, Mick, Sallee and Thummel, have been involved in managing TYG since July 2013, and have served as a member of the Investment committee since June 30, 2015.
+Kessens, Mick, Sallee and Thummel, have been involved in managing NTG since July 2013, and have served as a member of the Investment committee since June 30, 2015.
 While responsibility for monitoring, review, and analysis of individual securities is spread among various individual members of the portfolio management team, all portfolio management decisions and reviews are based on a team approach.
 Each of Messrs.
-Birzer, Hamel, Malvey and Matlack has been a portfolio manager since we commenced operations in 2004 and have been members of our Adviser's investment committee since 2002.
+Birzer, Hamel, Malvey and Matlack has been a portfolio manager since we commenced operations in July 2010 and have been members of our Adviser's investment committee since 2002.
 The remaining portfolio managers, Messrs.
 Kessens, Mick, Sallee and Thummel, have been involved with managing our portfolio since July 2013 and have been members of our Adviser's investment committee since June 30, 2015.

 H. Kevin Birzer.
 Mr. Birzer has been a Managing Director and member of the Investment Committee of our Adviser since 2002.
-Mr. Birzer, Chief Executive Officer of our Adviser, has served as a Director and Chairman of our Board since our inception, as a Director and Chairman of the Board of each of TPZ, NTG, TTP and NDP since its inception, of each of Tortoise Energy Capital Corporation ("TYY") and Tortoise North American Energy Corporation ("TYN") from its inception until its merger into TYG effective June 23, 2014, and of Tortoise Capital Resources Corporation ("TTO"), which changed its name to CorEnergy Infrastructure Trust, Inc. on December 3, 2012 ("CORR"), from its inception through November 2011.
-Mr. Birzer, who was a member in Fountain Capital Management, L.L.C. ("Fountain Capital"), a registered investment adviser, from 1990 to May 2009, has 33 years of investment experience.
+Mr. Birzer, Chief Executive Officer of the Adviser, has also served as a Director of ours since inception and of each of TYG, TPZ, TTP and NDP since its inception of each of Tortoise Energy Capital Corporation ("TYY") and Tortoise North American Energy Corporation ("TYN") from its inception until its merger into TYG effective June 23, 2014, and of Tortoise Capital Resources Corporation ("TTO"), which changed its name to CorEnergy Infrastructure Trust, Inc. on December 3, 2012 ("CORR"), from inception through November 2011.
+Mr. Birzer, who was a member in Fountain Capital Management, L.L.C. ("Fountain Capital"), a high yield bond management firm, from 1990 to May 2009, began his career in 1981.
 Mr. Birzer graduated with a Bachelor of Business Administration degree from the University of Notre Dame and holds a Master of Business Administration degree from New York University.
 He earned his CFA designation in 1988.

 Zachary A. Hamel.
 Mr. Hamel has been a Managing Director and member of the Investment Committee of our Adviser since 2002 and was a Partner with Fountain Capital from 2001 through September 2012.
-Mr. Hamel served as our President from 2010 to June 30, 2015, President of TPZ from May 2011 to June 30, 2015, President of NTG from 2010 to June 30, 2015, President of TYY from May 2011 to June 23, 2014.
-Mr. Hamel was our Senior Vice President from 2007 to May 2011 and Senior Vice President of TYY from 2005 to May 2011, of TTO from its inception through November 2011, of TPZ from its inception to May 2011 and of TYN from 2007 to June 23, 2014.
+Mr. Hamel has served as our President since 2010, of each of TTP and NDP since its inception, of each of TYG and TPZ since May 2011 and of TYY from May 2011 to June 23, 2014.
+Mr. Hamel served as Senior Vice President of TTO from inception through November 2011, of TYY from 2005 to May 2011, of TPZ from inception to May 2011, of TYG from April 2007 to May 2011 and TYN from 2007 to June 23, 2014.
 Mr. Hamel graduated from Kansas State University with a Bachelor of Science in Business Administration.
 He also attained a Master in Business Administration from the University of Kansas School of Business.
 He earned his CFA designation in 1998.